Foundation Of My Strategy:

 Now almost 4 decades later my overall strategy has become second nature to me.

 To do my style of investing does not require a large time committment.
-I spend perhaps half an hour in a day or evening reviewing my stocks and options.
+I spend perhaps an hour each day or evening reviewing my stocks and options.